Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 John Koza's Big Myth: “Every Voter Equal”

-April 14, 2020 by Trent England in Defending the Electoral College
+April 14, 2020 by Trent England in Electoral College

 The National Popular Vote interstate compact would wipe away state lines and turn the entire nation into one giant “single-member district” for presidential elections.
 This, according to computer sci…